Buying A House As-Is: What To Know

 Sellers list their homes for sale as-is when they don’t want to do any repairs before closing.
 It means there are no guarantees from the seller that everything’s in working condition, and they’re not required to provide a Seller’s Disclosure.
 If you buy an “as-is” home and later find major problems, you’re responsible for the repairs.

 “As-is” sellers still need to meet federal and state minimum disclosure standards, which include telling you about conditions like lead paint.

 “As-is” doesn’t always mean broken beyond repair.
 There are many reasons why a seller might list a home as-is even with minor or no issues.
-The seller may be in debt and not have the money to pay for repairs.
+The seller may be in debt and not have the money to pay for home renovations.
 The seller might not have time to wait for contractors to finish a major job.
 There are also plenty of non-repair-related reasons why a seller might list a home as-is.